-Other large-bodied species recorded in surveys are Bony Bream and Freshwater Catfish.
-Bony Bream, which are cold water intolerant, are common in the lower Murray-Darling Basin, including the Lindsay River system.
+Bony Bream and Freshwater Catfish were recorded in the 2024 survey.
+Bony Bream has been recorded in all eight NFRC surveys.
+It is intolerant of cold water and common in the lower Murray-Darling Basin, including the Lindsay River system.
 The species is often in higher abundances in slower flowing habitats.
-Freshwater Catfish are a lowland species, generally found at altitudes below 200 metres.
-This species has suffered a decline in distribution and abundance across Victoria.
-Low abundances of Freshwater Catfish have been recorded from 2018 onwards.
+Freshwater Catfish has been recorded in six of the eight NFRC surveys.
+This species is a lowland species, generally found at altitudes below 200m.
+It has declined in distribution and abundance across Victoria.
 In 2021, young-of-year were collected for the first time during NFRC surveys.